rfm-targa/Bioinformatics-scripts/README.md

-# BioinfUtils
+# Bioinformatics-scripts

-Collection of Python scripts to perform various Bioinformatics tasks.
+Collection of scripts to perform Bioinformatics tasks.